 Tape 1-9-8-3-3: Anna Sheridan recounts her childhood friendship with a girl named Amy Sterling, and returns to the memory of a late afternoon in May, when that girl began disappearing out of the world.

 Starring Airen Neeley Chaconas as Anna Sheridan and Trevor Van Winkle as Sam Bailey, with original music by Jesse Haugen.
-Written and produced by Trevor Van Winkle, and made possible by our supports at patreon.com/homesteadcorner
+Written and produced by Trevor Van Winkle, and made possible by our supporters at patreon.com/homesteadcorner

 For more information and additional content, visit thesheridantapes.com